 A day in port at Philipsburg, St. Maarten does double-duty with time to explore both the Dutch and the French sides of the island.
 During your Caribbean island-hopping vacation, stroll right off your cruise ship to Great Bay Beach, where a chaise and sun umbrella await on powdery white sand.

-Shop duty-free in Philipsburg, then head over to Marigot on the French side for sophisticated culinary adventures.
+Some of the best things to do in St. Maarten include shopping duty-free in Philipsburg, then heading over to Marigot on the French side for sophisticated culinary adventures.
 Choose to spend the day sailing the clear blue waters around the island or discovering the colorful undersea life on snorkeling or semi-submarine adventures.

 Vibrant, flower-filled Charlotte Amalie on St. Thomas is a dream cruise port, with exceptional opportunities for snorkeling, sailing, shopping, and sightseeing.
 Discover landmarks like Bluebeard’s Castle, Villa Botanica, and the 99 Steps on city sojourns.